opd-ai/vania/AUDIT.md

   ```
 - **Ebiten-Specific Considerations**: Facilitates future responsive design implementation or resolution scaling.

-#### Issue #9: Missing Fallback Font Rendering Strategy
+#### Issue #9: Missing Fallback Font Rendering Strategy ✅ **IMPLEMENTED** (commit ee25753)
 - **Component**: All Text Rendering (`ebitenutil.DebugPrint` usage)
-- **Description**: The game relies entirely on `ebitenutil.DebugPrint` for text rendering, which may not be available or appropriate for all deployment scenarios.
+- **Description**: ~~The game relies entirely on `ebitenutil.DebugPrint` for text rendering, which may not be available or appropriate for all deployment scenarios.~~
+- **Implementation**: Created TextRenderer interface with BitmapTextRenderer (full color) and DebugTextRenderer (fallback).
+TextRenderManager provides strategy selection with graceful degradation and maintains backward compatibility.
 - **Steps to Reproduce**:
   1. Review text rendering throughout codebase
   2. Note exclusive use of debug printing functions